CLIP Meets Video Captioning: Concept-Aware Representation Learning Does Matter: Conclusions

 \section{Conclusions}

-This paper investigates the conventional wisdom of using ImageNet Pre-training (INP) in video captioning.
-Through an empirical study on INP \vs CLIP, we reveal the potential deficiencies of INP and conclude from the success of CLIP that attribute-aware representation learning is the key to promoting accurate captioning.
-We also introduce Dual Attribute Prediction (DAP) to injects attribute-related knowledge into video caption models during training.
-It turns out that DAP enables models to achieve better learning of video and word representations.
-We will apply DAP to other vision-language tasks in our future work and design a noise-robust mechanism to utilize the predicted attributes.
+This paper carries out an empirical study on INP \vs{} CLIP, where we reveal the potential deficiencies of INP and conclude that concept-aware representation learning contributes significantly to accurate video captioning.
+Motivated by these findings, we devise an auxiliary task named Dual Concept Detection to inject concept-related knowledge into video caption models during training.
+Experiments show that our approach enables better learning of concept-aware video and word representations.

-\textbf{Ethical concerns and limitations.} It should attend to the potential negative impacts of the annotation bias when applying video captioning in surveillance, retrieval, and recommender systems.
-As for limitations, our approach relies on an implicit assumption that attributes in GT captions can correspond to the visual or acoustic content of videos, which is not always applicable, especially in a noisy dataset.